zyrgit/cs424/Setting up the lab/README.md

 If on your laptop, it's `netmask 0xffff0000 broadcast 169.254.255.255` then the netmask on your RPi should be `netmask 255.255.0.0`.
 If it's `netmask 0xffffff00 broadcast 192.168.0.255` then the netmask on your RPi should be `netmask 255.255.255.0`.

 On RPi, run `ifconfig -a` and see the interface name for Ethernet, it may not be `eth0`, it can be something like `enxb827eb04aeaf`.
-Choose a different IP for your RPi's `eth?`, like `192.168.0.123` or `169.254.109.123`, only the last byte is different so they are on the same local network.
+Choose a different IP for your RPi's `eth?/en?`, like `192.168.0.123` or `169.254.109.123`, only the last byte is different so they are on the same local network.

 On RPi, run `sudo nano /etc/network/interfaces` and change to the following:
 ```